motionproto/pf2e-reignmaker/README.md

 ### Adding New Content

 **To add a new event:**
-1. Create a JSON file in `data/events/`
+1. Create a TypeScript file in `src/pipelines/events/`
+2. Define the event as a `CheckPipeline` object
+3. Register it in `PipelineRegistry.ts`
-2. Run `npm run build` to combine data and regenerate types
+4. Run `npm run build`
-3. The event will automatically appear in-game
+5. The event will automatically appear in-game

 **To add a new player action:**
-1. Create a JSON file in `data/player-actions/`
+1. Create a TypeScript file in `src/pipelines/actions/`
-2. Create the action implementation in `src/actions/`
+2. Define the action as a `CheckPipeline` object
+3. Register it in `PipelineRegistry.ts`
+4. Implement any custom execution logic if needed
-3. Run `npm run build`
+5. Run `npm run build`

-See the existing files for schema examples.
+See existing pipeline files for schema examples.

 ## License